guide

 How to Calculate Your Project's Specific ROI

-National averages are a starting point, not the answer.
-Your renovation ROI depends on four variables that shift the math significantly:
+National averages are a starting point, not a final answer.
+Your renovation ROI depends on four variables:

 1. Local market conditions.
-In a seller's market with 2-3 months of inventory, even average renovations return well.
-In a buyer's market with 8+ months of inventory, only the highest-ROI projects make sense.
+In a seller's market with 2–3 months of inventory, even average renovations recover well.
+In a buyer's market with 8+ months of inventory, only the highest-return projects make sense.

-2. Your home's current condition relative to comps.
-If every home on your block has updated kitchens and yours has 1990s oak cabinets, the ROI of a kitchen update is higher than average — you're removing a competitive disadvantage, not adding a luxury.
+2. Your home's condition relative to neighborhood comps.
+If every comparable home nearby has updated kitchens and yours has 1990s oak cabinets, the ROI of a kitchen update is above the national average — you are removing a competitive disadvantage, not adding a luxury.

 3. Neighborhood price ceiling.
-Research what the top 10% of homes in your neighborhood sell for.
-That's your cap.
-Every renovation dollar spent above that ceiling has near-zero ROI.
+Research what the top 10–15% of homes in your immediate area sell for.
+That is your practical renovation cap.
+Every dollar spent pushing above that ceiling returns near zero at resale.

 4. Quality tier of the renovation.
 Mid-range finishes consistently outperform luxury finishes in ROI percentage.
-A $20,000 bathroom remodel returns 70%.
-An $80,000 bathroom remodel returns 45%.
-The premium materials don't scale in resale value the way they scale in cost.
+A $20,000 bathroom remodel returns approximately 70%.
+An $80,000 bathroom remodel returns approximately 45%.
+Premium materials do not scale proportionally in resale value.

-Use our whole house remodel cost calculator to run the numbers on a complete renovation and see where each room falls.
+Use our whole house remodel cost guide to run the full numbers on multi-room projects.

 Common Renovation ROI Mistakes

-Mistake #1: Renovating for your taste, not the market.
-That bold red accent wall and ultra-modern floating vanity might be your style.
+Mistake 1: Renovating for your taste, not the market.
+Bold accent walls, ultra-modern floating vanities, and hyper-personalized finishes may suit your style.
 Buyers prefer neutral palettes and conventional layouts.
-Personalization kills resale ROI.
+Heavy personalization consistently reduces resale appeal.

-Mistake #2: Going permit-free to save money.
-Unpermitted work can reduce home value by 10-20%.
-Buyers' agents flag it.
-Inspectors catch it.
-Insurance companies won't cover damage caused by unpermitted work.
-The $1,000 you saved on permits costs $15,000 at closing.
+Mistake 2: Going permit-free to save money.
+Unpermitted work can reduce home value by 10–20%.
+Buyers' agents flag it during due diligence.
+Inspectors often catch it.
+Insurance may not cover damage from unpermitted work.
+The $1,000 saved on permits frequently costs $15,000+ at closing.
+See our renovation permits guide for what typically requires a permit.

-Mistake #3: Over-improving one room while neglecting others.
-A $100,000 kitchen next to a bathroom with peeling caulk and a dripping faucet creates cognitive dissonance for buyers.
-Balanced improvements across the home outperform one showpiece room.
+Mistake 3: Over-improving one room while neglecting others.
+A $100,000 kitchen next to a bathroom with peeling caulk creates cognitive dissonance for buyers.
+Balanced improvements across the home consistently outperform one showpiece room surrounded by neglect.

-Mistake #4: Ignoring the basement.
-Basement finishing at 70% ROI is one of the few projects that adds genuine square footage to your home.
-An extra 800 sq ft of finished space at $60/sqft value adds $48,000 to your home appraisal.
+Mistake 4: Ignoring the basement.
+Basement finishing at approximately 70% ROI is one of the few projects that adds genuine livable square footage.
+Adding a conforming bedroom with an egress window adds disproportionate value versus open recreation space alone.

 Frequently Asked Questions

-What home renovation has the highest ROI in 2026?
+What home renovation has the highest ROI right now?

 Do kitchen renovations have good ROI?